apache/trafficcontrol/docs/source/overview/delivery_service_requests.rst

 draft
-	The :abbr:`DSR (Delivery Service Request)` is not yet ready for completion or review that might result in rejection, as it is still being actively worked on. pending
+	The :abbr:`DSR (Delivery Service Request)` is not yet ready for completion or review that might result in rejection, as it is still being actively worked on. submitted
-	The :abbr:`DSR (Delivery Service Request)` is pending approval or rejection. submitted
 	The :abbr:`DSR (Delivery Service Request)` has been submitted for review, but has not yet been reviewed.